 The page titles are your book chapters and the subheadings of a page are the chapter contents.

 In terms of technical SEO, the page title should have the <H1> tag (and you should only have one H1 per page) and the subheadings can be <H2> or <H3>.

-One of the most powerful tools you have in your disposal when optimizing a page for SEO are internal links.
-Internal links are simply links pointing to pages (or posts) on the same domain.
+One of the most powerful tools you have at your disposal when optimizing a page for SEO is internal linking.

 They serve four major purposes: